alejandrorgijon/plada_package/README.md

 ### `gesize()`:
 This function calculates the GC percentage of given sequences and calculates the length of them (aka number of bases).
-For example, I have provided in the package a fake dataset of genetic sequences called `sequeneces`:
+For example, I have provided in the package a fake dataset of genetic sequences called `sequences`:

 ```
 > head(sequences)